EdgeGallery/installer/ansible_install/README-en.md

 ### 3.3.
 How to Set the Passwords

   All passwords needed are in file `/home/EdgeGallery-v1.2.0-all-x86/install/password-var.yml`.
-The Ansible scripts don't provide any default password now, and all passwords are needed to be given by users before deploying.
+The Ansible scripts don't provide any default password now, and  **all passwords are needed to be given by users before deploying.
-  There should include capital letters, lowercase letters, numbers and special characters in the password whose length is no less than 8 characters.
+  All passwords must include capital letters, lowercase letters, numbers and special characters and whose length must be no less than 8 characters.
+Otherwise, the deployment will failed because of these simple passwords.**

   ```
   # Set the Password of Harbor admin account, no default value, must set by users here